Early in my professional speaking career, I was hired to keynote a group of about 300 small business owners at a networking conference.

 They love winning more than they hate losing.

 They focus on winning.
-They do not focus on “not losing.”
+They don’t focus on “not losing.”

 Wildly successful people are scared all the time.
 In order to be so successful, they must live outside their comfort zones.